-Para 23 23.
-This will enable us to contribute to meeting the national, statutory carbon reduction target of 45% by 2020 78% by 2035 from 1990 levels and to achieve net zero by 2050. Α 23a.The Council has declared a climate emergency and has committed to providing the leadership for the District to be carbon neutral by 2030.
+23. This will enable us to contribute to meeting the national, statutory carbon reduction target of 45% by 2020 78% by 2035 from 1990 levels and to achieve net zero by 2050.

+23a.The Council has declared a climate emergency and has committed to providing the leadership for the District to be carbon neutral by 2030.
 This will contribute to the UK's legally binding target of net zero carbon by 2050.
-There are three key priorities to achieve this which are; • Energy efficiency improvement of the majority of existing buildings (domestic and non-domestic) and zero carbon new build; A major shift to mass transport, walking and cycling to reduce transport emissions; A rapid and large-scale increase in local renewable energy generation.
+There are three key priorities to achieve this which are:

+- Energy efficiency improvement of the majority of existing buildings (domestic and non-domestic) and zero carbon new build; - A major shift to mass transport, walking and cycling to reduce transport emissions; - A rapid and large-scale increase in local renewable energy generation.

 23b.The Council's Climate Emergency Progress Report set out the scale of action needed to meet these priorities, including that "new homes and development need to be zero carbon or net positive carbon from now".

 The Report was adopted in October 2019.
 As part of this work the council is seeking to update their adopted policies on climate change including a net zero carbon construction policy.
 24c.
 The Council also declared an Ecological Emergency in response to the escalating threat to wildlife and ecosystems.
 The declaration recognises the essential role nature plays in society and the economy and provides a statement of intent to protect our wildlife and habitats, enabling residents to benefit from a green, nature rich environment.
-After para 29 29a.Paragraph 21 of NPPF19 states that "plans should make explicit which policies are strategic polices."
-Where a single Local Plan is prepared, the A non-strategic policies should be clearly distinguished from the strategic polices.
-Local Plan Part 1: Core Strategy sets out a strategic planning framework to guide change and development in the District and Part 2: Placemaking Plan covers site allocations and detailed development ^ management policies, and together they address B&NES council's priorities for the development and use of land in its area.
-Therefore, it is considered that all policies in the Core Strategy and Placemaking Plan are 'strategic' policies.
-Para 50 However, infrastructure constraints and national Green Belt objectives limit the level of development that the Town can accommodate.
-Land is also removed T GIG OU from the Green Belt at East Keynsham and safeguarded for possible development in the future.
-Development of this land will be permitted only when allocated for Α development following a review of the plan.
+After para 29 29a.Paragraph 21 of NPPF (2021) states that "Plans should make explicit which policies are strategic polices."
+Where a single Local Plan is prepared, the non-strategic policies should be clearly distinguished from the strategic polices.
+Local Plan Part 1: Core Strategy sets out a strategic planning framework to guide change and development in the District and Part 2: Placemaking Plan covers site allocations and detailed development management policies.
+Therefore, in principle the Core Strategy policies are considered to be 'strategic' policies as they establish the overall strategy for the District.
+In addition, Placemaking Plan and Local Plan Partial Update development management policies setting out the overall strategy/approach, as well as strategic site allocations for housing, employment and key infrastructure, including those which entail a strategic change to the Green Belt, are also considered to be strategic policies.
+All strategic policies are listed in Appendix 3 in Volume 6 of the Local Plan: Appendices and Glossary.
+Para 50 ---.
+However, infrastructure constraints and national Green Belt objectives limit the level of development that the Town can accommodate.
+Land is also removed from the Green Belt at East Keynsham and safeguarded for possible development in the future.
+Development of this land will be permitted only when allocated for development following a review of the plan.
 The land removed from the Green Belt and safeguarded for development at East Keynsham is allocated for housing through the Local Plan Partial Update.
 These changes do not undermine the Core Strategy objective to maintain the town's separate identity.

-After para 56

-56a.
-Paragraph 65 of the NPPF states that strategic policies should set out a housing requirement for designated neighbourhood areas which reflects the overall strategy for the pattern and scale of development and any relevant allocations.
-Set out below is a list of designated neighbourhood areas and their proposed housing requirement, comprising the total number of dwellings on site allocations (both within the adopted Core Strategy and Placemaking Plan and additional allocations proposed in the partial update) for the remainder of the plan period (2021 - 2029).
+After para 56 56a.
+Paragraph 66 of the NPPF 2021 states that strategic policies should set out a housing requirement for designated neighbourhood areas which reflects the overall strategy for the pattern and scale of development and any relevant allocations.
+A table setting out a housing requirement for the remainder of the plan period for each of the designated Neighbourhood Areas is included in Policy DW1.